Troon-Technologies-LLC/NowWhere-Contract/docs/Technical_Document_Nowwhere.md

-## Technical Summary and Code Documentation
+## Technical Summary and Code Documentation NowWhere Contract

+- In this documentation, we will go through the whole guidelines for creating and purchasing the drop.

 ## Instructions for creating Brand, Schema, Template and Mint Templates

-A common order of creating Drop would be
+A common order for creating Drop would be

-- Create Admin Account with `transactions/setupAdminAccount`.
+- Create Admin Account with `transaction/setupAdminAccount` transaction.
-- Owner then make this account Admin, and gives that account ability to create own Brand, Schema, Template, Drop and purchase Drop with `transactions/addAdminAccount`
+- The owner then makes this account Admin and gives that accountability to create its Brand, Schema, Template, Drop and purchase Drop with `transactions/addAdminAccount` transaction.
-- Create new Brand with `transactions/createBrand` using Admin Account.
+- Create new Brand with `transactions/createBrand` transaction using Admin Account.
-- Create new Schema with `transactions/createSchema` using Admin Account.
+- Create new Schema with `transactions/createSchema` transaction using Admin Account.
-- Create new Template with `transactions/createTemplate` using Admin Account.
+- Create new Template with `transactions/createTemplate` transaction using Admin Account.
-- Remove Template with `transactions/removeTemplate` using Admin Account.
-- Create NFT Receiver with `transactions/setupAccount` .
+- Create NFT Receiver with `transaction/setupAccount` transaction.
-- Create new Drop with `transactions/createDrop` using Admin Account.
+- Create new Drop with `transactions/createDrop` transaction using Admin Account.
-- update Drop with `transactions/updateDrop.cdc` using Admin Account.
+- update Drop with `transactions/updateDrop.cdc` transaction using Admin Account.
-- Purchase NFT and send to any address with `transactions/purchaseDrop` using Admin Account.
+- Purchase NFT and send to any address with `transactions/purchaseDrop` transaction using Admin Account.
-- Purchase NFT with flow and send to any address with `transactions/purchaseNFTWithFlow` using Admin Account and User Account.
+- Purchase NFT with flow and send to any address with `transactions/purchaseNFTWithFlow` transaction using Admin Account and User Account.
-- Remove Drop `transactions/RemoveDrop.cdc` using Admin Account.
+- Remove Drop `transactions/RemoveDrop.cdc` transaction using Admin Account.

+You can also call scripts to fetch and verify the data, basic scripts would be

+- Get all drops by calling `scripts/getAllDrops.cdc` script.
+- Get specific drop data by its drop-id by calling `scripts/getDropById.cdc` script.

-### Nowwhere Events
+### NowWhere Events

 - Contract Initialized ->
   ` pub event ContractInitialized()`
-  This event is emitted when the `Nowwhere` will be initialized.
+  This event is emitted when the `NowWhere` will be initialized.

 - Event for Creation of Drop ->
   `pub event DropCreated(dropId: UInt64, creator: Address, startDate: UFix64, endDate: UFix64)`
-  Emitted when a new Drop will be created and added to the smart Contract.
+  Emitted when a new Drop will be created and added to the Smart Contract.

-- Event for update of Drop ->
+- Event for Updation of Drop ->
   `pub event DropUpdated(dropId: UInt64, startDate: UFix64, endDate: UFix64)`
-  Emitted when a Drop will be Updated.
+  Emitted when Drop will be updated to the Smart Contract.

 - Event for purchase Drop ->
   `pub event DropPurchased(dropId: UInt64, templateId: UInt64, mintNumbers: UInt64, receiptAddress: Address)`